 In this AIF, unless otherwise indicated, all dollar amounts are expressed in United States dollars.
 References to "CAD\$" are to United States dollars and references to "CAD\$" are to Canadian dollars.
-All Canadian dollar amounts that are expressed in United States dollars in this AIF have been converted from Canadian dollars at the Bank of Canada daily exchange rate as at December 31, 2022 of CAD\$1.3544 per \$1.00.
-The information in this AIF is presented as at December 31, 2022 unless otherwise indicated.
+Unless otherwise indicated, all Canadian dollar amounts that are expressed in United States dollars in this AIF have been converted from Canadian dollars at the Bank of Canada daily exchange rate as at December 31, 2024 of CAD \$1.4379 per \$1.00.
+The information in this AIF is presented as at December 31, 2024 unless otherwise indicated.